Walmart raises earnings forecast for year after jump in quarterly sales

-WASHINGTON (Reuters) - U.S. retailer Walmart Inc (WMT.N) on Thursday reported an estimate-beating jump in second-quarter U.S. comparable sales, and boosted its earnings forecast for the year.
+WASHINGTON (Reuters) - U.S. retailer Walmart Inc (WMT.N) reported an estimate-beating jump in second-quarter U.S. comparable sales on Thursday as shoppers boosted purchases at its stores and websites, sending its shares up 5% in premarket trading.

+Walmart raised its earnings expectations for the year after recording 20 quarters, or five straight years, of U.S. growth, unmatched by any other retailer.

+The prices of some items sold by the retailer have climbed due to tariffs on Chinese imports, but the company is managing that pressure by negotiating with suppliers and sourcing from alternate supply bases, Chief Financial Officer Brett Biggs told Reuters in an interview.

 Sales at U.S. stores open at least a year rose 2.8%, excluding fuel, in the quarter ended July 31.
 Analysts estimated growth of 2.07%, according to IBES data from Refinitiv.